udaan-iitt/website/src/posts/blog/2021_Sep/swetha.md

 title: "Internship experience at NVIDIA"
 category: "Experiences"
 date: "2021-06-06 10:00:00 +09:00"
-desc: "NVIDIA Corporation designs graphics processing units for the gaming and professional markets, as well as system on a chip units for the mobile computing and automotive market."
+desc: "NVIDIA Corporation designs graphics processing units for the gaming and professional markets, as well as system on a chip units for the mobile computing and automotive market.
+Delve into Swetha’s summer internship experience at NVIDIA"
 thumbnail: "./images/nvidia.jpg"
 authors: "Swetha"
 starred: "false"